cane

 In this article we will give greater importance to posture, in fact being aware of the various meanings linked to the position of the body and its interaction with space is essential to recognize the puppy's moods and prevent possible dangerous situations.

-• Stand in front:
+• Stand in front of:

-A dog that positions itself frontally with respect to another is a decisive, determined dog, this posture can also indicate threatening or competitive attitudes.
+A dog that positions itself frontally with respect to another is a decisive, determined dog; this posture can also indicate threatening or competitive attitudes.

 It means that the dog is open to collaboration and alliance.